jdossgollin/blog/content/posts/2020-02-10-green-new-deal.md

 If you've been following the news this week, you probably heard about the proposed Green New Deal:

-@GideonResnick/status/1093507478409695232
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">.<a href="https://twitter.com/AOC?ref_src=twsrc%5Etfw">@AOC</a> on Green New Deal: &quot;Even the solutions that we have considered big and bold are nowhere near the scale of the actual problem that climate change presents to us to our country, to the world.&quot; <a href="https://t.co/H0qKijUcKL">https://t.co/H0qKijUcKL</a></p>&mdash; Gideon Resnick (@GideonResnick) <a href="https://twitter.com/GideonResnick/status/1093507478409695232?ref_src=twsrc%5Etfw">February 7, 2019</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-First and foremost, @AOC and colleagues deserve enormous credit for making a bold case to the public that dramatic action is needed **now** to mitigate climate change.
+First and foremost, AOC and colleagues deserve enormous credit for making a bold case to the public that dramatic action is needed **now** to mitigate climate change.
-To paraphrase NASA GISS scientist @ClimateOfGavin, the best time to deal with climate change was 15 years ago; the next best time is now.
+To paraphrase NASA GISS scientist Gavin Schmidt, the best time to deal with climate change was 15 years ago; the next best time is now.
-@AOC and her colleagues deserve massive credit for explaining, in terms everyone can understand, how climate is linked to most social, political, and economic ills in the United States and around the world.
+AOC and her colleagues deserve massive credit for explaining, in terms everyone can understand, how climate is linked to most social, political, and economic ills in the United States and around the world.
-So while the rest of this post is going to take a critical tone, I'm incredibly thankful for the way in which @AOC and colleagues have gotten the country talking about climate change; **shifting the debate is, in and of itself, a huge accomplishment**.
+So while the rest of this post is going to take a critical tone, I'm incredibly thankful for the way in which AOC and colleagues have gotten the country talking about climate change; **shifting the debate is, in and of itself, a huge accomplishment**.

 ## What's in the GND?

-The [official version](https://apps.npr.org/documents/document.html?id=5729033-Green-New-Deal-FINAL) of the Green New Deal was released as a nonbinding resolution by @AOC and @SenMarkey.
+The [official version](https://apps.npr.org/documents/document.html?id=5729033-Green-New-Deal-FINAL) of the Green New Deal was released as a nonbinding resolution by AOC and Ed Markey.
 As such, it doesn't offer a ton of strict policy proposals; rather,it calls for "10-year national mobilizations" towards a series of goals that the bill lays out.
-Per @titonka of @nprpolitics, key proposals include:
+Per Danielle Kurtzleben of NPR Politics, key proposals include:

 * meeting 100 percent of the power demand in the United States through clean, renewable, and zero-emission energy sources;
 * transition away from fossil fuels and nuclear energy;